ameersarwar/cross_expression/README.md

 Journal Name (20xx).
 DOI-info.
 ```
 ## Contact
-If you have any questions, please email jesse.gillis@utoronto.ca.
+If you have any questions about the cross-expression framework, please email jesse.gillis@utoronto.ca.
+If you have any questions about using the functions outlined here or in the manuscript, please email ameer.sarwar@mail.utoronto.ca and copy jesse.gillis@utoronto.ca.